Updated on May 8, 2026

 The kit that makes ear work easy

-- Nu TriLaze Plus: three in one with a built in skin analyser, HD detection, and interchangeable tips for detail areas like the ear.
+Clinics usually get the strongest ear results with three wavelength platforms and small, accurate tips that follow the ear’s curves closely.
+Our systems combine Alexandrite, Diode and Nd YAG in one unit, so each client can be matched to settings that suit their skin and hair properly.- Nu TriLaze Plus: three in one with a built in skin analyser, HD detection, and interchangeable tips for detail areas like the ear.
 See Nu TriLaze Plus.

 - Nu eRays Plus: precise handpiece controls and strong cooling for quick, comfortable passes.
 Explore Nu eRays Plus.